CLI

 How to handle existing, non-empty target directories:

-• overwrite: Clear the directory before scaffolding
+• overwrite: Permanently clear the directory before scaffolding

 • increment: Create a suffixed directory (e.g., my-app-1)